 Call tracking and analysis enables businesses to see the value in advertising and marketing and make improvements to bring in more leads and close more sales.
 But not all call tracking platforms are made equally.
 Through the results of our survey, we’ll take a look at the ways in which businesses are tracking and analyzing calls, as well as what they’re gaining from it.
 A few of our marketing experts will weigh in with their thoughts on the importance of call tracking and how businesses can utilize it to improve customer service, boost lead conversion, and much more.

+Measuring the calls you make and receive can make a huge difference in the way you go about doing business.
 By tracking and analyzing calls, businesses can understand what part of marketing and lead conversion is working, and what can be improved upon.
 According to our survey, over 83% of respondents utilized a call tracking and analytics platform.

 While a majority of our respondents found call tracking platforms valuable enough to utilize regularly, not every business professional realizes their importance.
 Without tracking and analyzing call data, they risk providing inadequate services to their clients and are vulnerable to lost growth and missed lead capturing opportunities.